 Phase II (Adolescence-30s)

 During Phase II, an adolescent ENFJ starts exploring more complex social interactions and relationships.
-This phase is a blend of personal development, career exploration and establishing an identity.
+This phase is a blend of personal development, career exploration, and establishing an identity.

-The brain undergoes significant changes during this period, affecting the way an ENFJ perceives their surroundings.
+The brain undergoes significant changes during this period, affecting the way ENFJ perceives their surroundings.
 They strive to understand others better and work hard to maintain connections with people.